Equalization (EQ) and Auto-EQ

 Capture-based EQ

 Each measurement capture includes an integrated EQ processor which comes with up to 16 bands.
+New EQs are initialized with 6 active bands.
 The EQ is applied to the transfer function measurement, generating an equalized version that can be displayed simultaneously with the original measurement for comparison, and will affect magnitude, phase and coherence.
 To display the equalized curve in the Transfer Function scope, enable the “EQ” field in the Captures scope.
 To display it in the EQ Curve and EQ Controls scopes, just select the capture in the Captures scope.
 In the EQ Curve scope, you can also show or hide the pre-EQ and post-EQ transfer function overlays independently.

 Both original and equalized curves can be displayed simultaneously, the original curve being displayed grayed out.